-You will absolutely find cma multiple choice questions like these on the exam.
-Three of the answers will be truer than the fourth, but the featured negative word will make it stand out more.
+You will absolutely find CMA test questions like these in both CMA test banks and on the actual exam.
+Three of the answers will be truer than the fourth, but the featured negative word(s) will make it stand out more.

 Here is an example of a negatively worded MCQ:

-- All of the following examples of financing international trade are true except…
+All of the following examples of financing international trade are true except…

 Being aware of this will help you avoid falling for this sneaky tactic.

-There Is Only One Right Answer
+4. There Is Only One Right Answer

-Make An Educated Guess
+5. Make An Educated Guess

 As I said earlier, you will never get negative points for choosing the wrong answer.
 If you find that you are running out of time, do your best to make an educated guess on all remaining questions.